-A straightforward method of producing an estimate of the probability of class membership from a classification tree (which will be used here) is to use the frequency of the class at the corresponding leaf, resulting in a probability estimation tree (PET).
-For example, if the leaf matching a new example contains p positive examples and n negative examples, then the frequency-based estimate would predict the probability of class membership to be $\frac{p}{p+n}$.
+A straightforward method of producing an estimate of the probability of class membership from a classification tree is to use the frequency of the class at the corresponding leaf, resulting in a probability estimation tree (PET).
+For example, if the leaf matching a new example contains p positive examples and n negative examples, then the frequency-based estimate would predict the probability of membership in the positive class to be $\frac{p}{p+n}$ .